-NOTE 10 - NET ASSETS/FUND BALANCES
+NOTE 12 - NET POSITION/FUND BALANCES

-The government-wide and proprietary fund financial statements utilize a net assets presentation.
-Net assets are categorized as invested in capital assets, net of related debt, restricted, and unrestricted.
+The government-wide and proprietary fund financial statements utilize a net position presentation.
+Net position is categorized as net investment in capital assets, restricted, and unrestricted.

-- Invested In Capital Assets, Net of Related Debt This category groups all capital assets, including infrastructure, into one component of net assets.
-Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted Net Assets (RNA) This category reflects net assets that are subject to constraints either by creditors (such as debt covenants), grantors, contributors or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
-At June 30, 2012, restricted net assets for governmental activities were \$324,859,000, of which \$297,670,000, was restricted by enabling legislation. - Unrestricted Net Assets This category represents net assets of the County not restricted for any project or other purpose.
-Outstanding liabilities attributable to these assets reduce the balance of this category.
+- Net Investment In Capital Assets This category groups all capital assets, including infrastructure, into one component of net position.
+Accumulated depreciation, the outstanding balances of debt, and deferred inflows that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted This category reflects the component of net position that is subject to constraints either by creditors (such as debt covenants), grantors, contributors or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
+At June 30, 2013, restricted net position for governmental activities totaled \$320,719,000, of which \$309,257,000, was restricted by enabling legislation. - Unrestricted This category represents the net position of the County not restricted for any project or other purpose.
+Outstanding liabilities and deferred inflows that are attributable to this component reduce the balance of this category.